geekylab/coreos-vagrant/README.md

 # GeekyOS (CoreOS Vagrant)

 # This is fork of CoreOS personalizing it to run on my project.
+(GeekyOS)

 ---------------------
 This repo provides a template Vagrantfile to create a CoreOS virtual machine using the VirtualBox software hypervisor.